mmaiip/project-5001/README.md

 ![alt text](https://user-images.githubusercontent.com/38032736/226188989-f361fe34-5956-4a36-9b71-76da93b3fe30.png)

+In conclusion
+- For risk consideration, stock with lower downside risk (price change distribution that are skew to the left) are BDMS, BH, TGH.

+- With the price trend in 2022, BDMS, BH, TGH and RAM have positive price change.

+- Mild fluctuation stock would be BDMS (around -6 - 6%).

+- The moderate (around -10% to 10%) are BCH and BH.

+- High fluctuation stock are RAM and THG (more than -10% - 10%)

+- Stock with highest return if they hold stock for year is THG and lowest is BCH.
+Even the lowest return stock provide a return around 8% wish is very attractive for holding stock for year.

+Up to this point, we conclude that even after the COVID-19 era, healthcare sector stock are still attractive.
+But be aware that not all stock is interesting.
+Medical care in a large company  are the one that still perform really well after the COVID era.
+We suspect that this because the impact of health tourism which can be read further in our last part.
+Up to this point, investor can customised portfolio by their risk and return preference.

-## Medicare care grow with assistance from Government
+> Medicare care grow with assistance from Government

-The healthcare sector has been the beneficiary of government policy that stretches back to 2003 to promote Thailand as a ‘medical hub’.
+> The healthcare sector has been the beneficiary of government policy that stretches back to 2003 to promote Thailand as a ‘medical hub’.
 Government support as follows:

-(i) extending the permitted period of stay for visitors traveling to Thailand for medical treatment from China and the CLMV nations to 90 days from 30 days and allowing up to 4 family members to accompany travelers bound for Thai hospitals
+> (i) extending the permitted period of stay for visitors traveling to Thailand for medical treatment from China and the CLMV nations to 90 days from 30 days and allowing up to 4 family members to accompany travelers bound for Thai hospitals

-(ii) extending long stay visas from 1 to 10 years for people from 14 specified nations
+> (ii) extending long stay visas from 1 to 10 years for people from 14 specified nations

-(iii) provide a special dental and health-check package for international travelers
+> (iii) provide a special dental and health-check package for international travelers

-All of these actions will assist Thai private hospitals in broadening their customer base to include more foreigners, a market segment with greater purchasing power who frequently spend more on healthcare than their local counterparts.
+> All of these actions will assist Thai private hospitals in broadening their customer base to include more foreigners, a market segment with greater purchasing power who frequently spend more on healthcare than their local counterparts.
 As a result, private hospitals are experiencing steady revenue growth and are maintaining excellent profit margins.
 And this has in fact led to the steady growth of medical tourism in the country.
 In addition, Thailand is quickly gaining an international reputation as a high-quality and inexpensive destination for health tourists" to visit and get complicated medical procedures performed which make Thai healthcare industry become more and more attractive.